 Honors & Awards

-The Department of Anthropology faculty and graduate students have a distinguished record of research, publication, and teaching that is recognized by numerous awards at Southern Illinois University Carbondale.
-Our department is a campus leader in the number of Outstanding Dissertation Awardees, and a number of our graduate students have been recognized as outstanding Graduate Assisants in the Core Curriculum.
+Anthropology faculty and graduate students have a distinguished record of research, publication, and teaching that is recognized by numerous awards at Southern Illinois University Carbondale.
+Anthropology is a campus leader in the number of Outstanding Dissertation Awardees, and a number of our graduate students have been recognized as outstanding Graduate Assistants in the Core Curriculum.
 We are very proud of these awardees.

 Bruce Masse, 1989, Outstanding Dissertation Award

 One graduate assistant in the University is awarded the Outstanding Graduate Assistant in the University Core Curriculum each year, an award given over the last decade.
-The winners from the Department of Anthropology, all outstanding instructors, include:
+The winners from Anthropology, all outstanding instructors, include:

 William Duncan, 2002

 Rosie Crow, a master’s student studying Native American cultures of the eastern U.S., was the 2013 winner of the Rice Graduate Research Award.